dasch-swiss/dsp-tools/docs/internal/fast-xmlupload.md

 If the output directory doesn't exist, it will be created automatically.
 Additionally to the output directory, a pickle file is written with the name `processing_result_[timestamp].pkl`.
-It contains the mapping between the original file and the processed files, e.g. "multimedia/dog.jpg" -> "tmp/0b22570d-515f-4c3d-a6af-e42b458e7b2b.jp2".
+It contains a mapping from the original files to the processed files, e.g. "multimedia/dog.jpg" -> "tmp/0b22570d-515f-4c3d-a6af-e42b458e7b2b.jp2".